Home » Addiction » Drug » Statistics » New Jersey

-New Jersey Drug And Alcohol Abuse Statistics 2023
+New Jersey Drug And Alcohol Abuse Statistics 2025

-New Jersey Substance Use Statistics 2023
+New Jersey Drug Addiction Statistics

 • Substance Predominance: Fentanyl is overwhelmingly the most common substance involved in overdoses, with 2,266 confirmed cases.
 This is followed by Heroin with 1,082 confirmed cases.